jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 df_norm.popularity = df_norm.popularity.astype(int)
 ```

-We experimented with taking the logarithm of danceability.
+We took the logarithm of danceability to see how this affected correlation.

 ```
 df_rem['danceability_log2'] = np.log2(df_rem['danceability'])